whereswill/sun_mountain/README.md

 # Sun Mountain Water

-This is an application for this company to administer and bill its water delivery clients
+This is an application for this company to administer and bill its water account clients

 The authentication portion of this app are adapted from the most awesome [*Ruby on Rails Tutorial: